What Is “Typical” Parkinson's Disease?

-Parkinson's disease (PD) results from dying off (degeneration) of certain nerve cells found in a deep part of the brain (brainstem) called the substantia nigra.
-The reason for the cell death is unknown.
+PD results from the dying off (degeneration) of certain nerve cells found in a deep part of the brain (brain stem) called the substantia nigra.
+The reason for the cell death is not exactly known but is thought to be due to the accumulation of a protein called alpha-synuclein – which is why PD is considered a “synucleinopathy.”
 These cells produce a neurotransmitter chemical called dopamine.
-It is the depletion of dopamine in the brain that results in symptoms of PD.
-Initially, Parkinson's symptoms improve with dopamine replacement in the form of levodopa (Sinemet).
-Although the nerve cells in the substantia nigra, which make dopamine, are dying, the nerve cells in the basal ganglia (striatum), which are normally stimulated by dopamine, have well preserved dopamine receptors and are therefore still responding to dopamine.
+It is the depletion of dopamine in the brain that results in the symptoms of PD.
+Initially, PD symptoms improve with dopamine replacement in the form of levodopa (Sinemet).
+Although the dopamine producing nerve cells in the substantia nigra are dying, the nerve cells in the basal ganglia (striatum) which are normally stimulated by dopamine, have well preserved dopamine receptors and continue to respond.
 The cornerstone of medical treatment of PD is administration of levodopa, which is taken up and converted into dopamine by the brain.

-The second most common form of atypical parkinsonism is multiple system atrophy (MSA), previously also referred to as Shy-Drager syndrome or olivopontocerebellar atrophy.
-Patients with MSA are typically distinguished from those with PD by the presence of autonomic features such as unstable blood pressure which falls drastically upon standing (orthostatic hypotension), early disturbance of sexual, bladder, and bowel dysfunction, reddish-bluish discoloration of skin (e.g. the "cold hand" sign), and marked sleep disturbance (e.g. acting out of dreams and sleep apnea).
-Other typical features of MSA include forward head tilt (anterocollis) or a body tilt when sitting (pisa sign), loss of coordination, and rapidly progressive course with inability to ambulate usually within the first 3-5 years after onset.
+The additional symptoms and signs may include inability to look up and down (vertical gaze palsy) and early postural instability leading to frequent backward falls, such as seen in progressive supranuclear palsy (PSP – a tauopathy), the most common form of atypical parkinsonism.
+Patients with PSP often have the “procerus sign” which is a particularly “worried” facial expression.
+The second most common form of atypical parkinsonism is multiple system atrophy (MSA – a synucleinopathy).
+Patients with MSA are typically distinguished from those with PD by the presence of autonomic features such as unstable blood pressure (particularly orthostatic hypotension, which refers to drops in blood pressure when standing), early disturbance of sexual, bladder and bowel dysfunction, reddish-blue discoloration of skin (the "cold hand" sign), and marked sleep disturbance (e.g. acting out dreams and sleep apnea).
+Other typical features of MSA include forward head tilt (anterocollis) or a body tilt when sitting (Pisa sign), loss of coordination, and a rapidly progressive course with inability to ambulate usually within the first three to five years of onset.
 MSA is divided into MSA-C (cerebellar variant) which has more symptoms of ataxia (incoordination) and MSA-P (parkinsonian variant) which has more parkinsonian symptoms but is unresponsive to the usual therapy for Parkinson's disease (levodopa).

-Another common cause of atypical parkinsonism is "vascular parkinsonism" caused by multiple, usually very minute, strokes.
-These patients usually have more symptoms in the lower extremities (lower body parkinsonism) with walking difficulties, balance problems and falls.
+Another common cause of atypical parkinsonism is “vascular parkinsonism” caused by multiple and usually very small strokes.
+These patients tend to have more symptoms in the lower extremities (lower body parkinsonism) with walking difficulties, balance problems and falls.